wojciechmarek/musicfy/README.md

 A simple audio player app, allowing the play of some demo songs, internet radio stations, and use the Spotify music collection (not ready yet).

-⚠️ Regarding the async `audio.play()` function implementation and the race conditions in the Chromium-based browsers, the app might not work on Chrome, Brave, Edge, and Opera.
-Use Firefox instead !!1!

 ## Description

 The app aims to learn how to use the Browser WebAudio API to play and apply audio effects on it, Canvas API to generate visualizations ~~and get knowledge about Spotify API~~.